theNewDynamic/minjinlee.com/_events/second-sundays.md

 Curated by Jee Koh

-This event will be held at a private home with an open reading, potluck dinner, and the featured author.&nbsp;
+This event will be held at a private home with an open reading, potluck dinner, and the featured author.

-Copies of PACHINKO will be available for sale from the independent bookseller REVOLUTION BOOKS.&nbsp;
+Copies of PACHINKO will be available for sale from the independent bookseller REVOLUTION BOOKS.

 Please RSVP to jkoh@singaporeunbound.org

-&nbsp;

-&nbsp;